stephenreynolds/frater/README.md

 Anime are rated in five categories: Art, Sound, Character, Plot, and Enjoyment.

-Each category is weighted according the following percentages:
+Each category is weighted according to the following percentages:

 - Art: 11%
 - Sound: 11%